le0pard/le0pard.github.io/_posts/chef/2013-02-17-chef-server-getting-started-part-1.md

 # Berkshelf

 As you remember, to manage cookbooks for Chef Solo we used librarian gem.
-For this tutorial I select another good gem for manage a cookbooks dependencies - [berkshelf](http://berkshelf.com/).
+For this tutorial I selected another good gem for manage a cookbooks dependencies - [berkshelf](http://berkshelf.com/).
 You can use any which like, but compared to the "librarian" the "berkshelf" has several pros:

  * By default, berkshelf stores every version of a cookbook that you have ever installed in one folder on your local machine (the same workflow as for rubybems)
  * Flexible configuring